"Suspiria" (1977): Dario Argento's Stylish Italian Horror Classic

 Argento finally completed his Three Mothers Trilogy with 2007's belated Mother Of Tears, which I have yet to see, but it's on my list.

 After more than a decade of starts and stops, a remake of Suspiria is currently in the works, directed by Luca Guadagnino and starring Dakota Johnson as Susie Bannion.
 Chloe Grace Moretz and Tilda Swinton have supporting roles and the original "Susie," Jessica Harper, will reportedly make a cameo appearance.

-Naturally, the horror community has been tearing out its collective hair at the idea of remaking Suspiria....so I'm probably one of the few who thinks that it could benefit from a few 21st century tweaks.
-A firm release date for the Suspiria remake has not been announced but its IMDb page lists it as being in "post-production" and slated for sometime in 2018.
+Naturally, the horror community has been tearing out its collective hair at the idea of remaking Suspiria.
+I'm probably one of the few who thinks that it could benefit from a few 21st century tweaks.
+The first trailer for the Suspiria remake began making the rounds in early June, and its release is currently scheduled for November 2, 2018.